 Remedial Guidance for incorrect cash transfers

-If such transfers are made to other UN agencies in the past, UNDP offices are advised to discuss with MPTFO (copying donor reporting unit, OFM) and explore the reduction in funded amounts in MPTFO books (MPTFO GL/Gateway).
+If such transfers are made to other UN agencies in the past, UNDP offices are advised to discuss with MPTFO (copying BMS/OFM/Partnership & Donor Interactions/Donor Reporting Unit) and explore the reduction in funded amounts in MPTFO books (MPTFO GL/Gateway).

 In general, UNDP offices should not transfer resources from residual balances of MPTF donor codes (and MPTF fund codes) to other funds (e.g., 11888, RC funds, XB funds etc.) However, upon completion of implementation of MPTF project activities, residual balances less than $250 per MPTFO project, can be transferred to UNDP Fund 11888.
 Residual balances more than $250 per MPTFO project should be refunded “in cash” to MPTFO via Accounts Payable (AP) vouchers, following the project closure standard procedures and a project completion check list (link).